unaizafaiz/load_balancers_cloudsimplus/README.md

 **Results using the three alogrithms:**

 Random LB algorithm took higher time to execute when compared to Round Robin and Horizontal VM Scaling LB algorithms.
-It took > 3000 seconds to complete executing 500 cloudlets, while Round Robin took less than 60 seconds and Hirizontal VM scaling took around 160 seconds.
+It took > 3000 seconds to complete executing 500 cloudlets, while Round Robin took less than 60 seconds and Horizontal VM scaling took around 160 seconds.

 **Pros and Cons of our approach:**